Logo for Healing Hearts Counseling

 Therapy is one of the most powerful investments you can make in your long-term well-being, relationships and personal growth.
 You can choose to see therapy as an expense or as an investment.

 I’ve seen my clients improve in so many ways through therapy.
-They’ve landed better paying jobs with improved work-life balance, pay raises beyond the annual salary increase, improved relationships with partners and sometimes healthier relationships with new partners.
+They’ve landed better paying jobs with improved work-life balance, pay raises beyond the annual salary increase, improved relationships with partners and healthier relationships with new partners.
 Whatever the case, they made an investment in their therapy and now they’re reaping the benefits of it.

 Private pay isn’t always feasible for everyone which is the reason I offer a sliding scale to make sessions more accessible for those who are budget-conscious.
 Many therapists do the same.
 Accessibility is often equated with low fee.
 But that’s not completely true.
 There are many insurance based practices who are inaccessible because they have their therapists seeing 30+ clients a week (hello burnout) and no one else can get in or are put on a waitlist.
 Rather than waiting on a waitlist, you might want to consider a private pay practice.